Skip to content

 • Consider alternative options for improving your credit, such as working directly with creditors, creating a realistic budget, and seeking financial counseling.

-By staying informed and vigilant, you can safeguard yourself against credit repair scams and take proactive steps towards rebuilding your credit health through legitimate means.
+By staying informed and vigilant, you can safeguard yourself against credit repair scams and take proactive steps toward rebuilding your credit health through legitimate means.

 If you enjoyed this article, you can find more like it on our MoneySmart Tips blog.